Jaykef/awesome-openAI/README.md

 npm install openai
 ```
 Authentication
 <br>The OpenAI API uses API keys for authentication.
-Visit your API Keys page to retrieve the API key you'll use in your requests.
+Visit your <a href="https://beta.openai.com/account/api-keys">API Keys</a>  page to retrieve the API key you'll use in your requests.

 Remember that your API key is a secret!
 Do not share it with others or expose it in any client-side code (browsers, apps).
 Production requests must be routed through your own backend server where your API key can be securely loaded from an environment variable or key management service.